jaisidhsingh/Son-Zoo/README.md

 # Son Zoo
-## A comedic and awesome attempt at reviving Sun Tsu to guide you through the troubled roads of life
+## The comedic revelations of Sun Tzu's wisdom.
+(produces a swirlig vortex of entropy as responses, and of course that's funny)

 #### ~ with GPT-3 and React

 ### Dependancies: